Resolutions on Basic Systems for Internal Control

 - (2)To practice these basic principles, Teijin shall establish systems and organizational structures that ensure practical operation and observation of Teijin Group’s Corporate Philosophy, Corporate Code of Conduct, Corporate Standards of Conduct and other related internal regulations. representative directors, other executive directors and corporate officers shall take the initiative and set good examples in observing laws, the Articles of Incorporation, social rules and ethics, and shall promote compliance awareness among directors, officers and employees of Teijin and its subsidiaries.

 - (3)In order to supervise of the entire Teijin Group’s compliance and identify and address any potential issues, Teijin appoints a Chief Social Responsibility Officer (CSRO) as the officer in charge of compliance.

 - (4)Directors, officers and employees of Teijin and its subsidiaries shall be required to report to Teijin entity or to the holding company, i.e. Teijin Limited, any significant violations of laws or other serious information concerning compliance, in accordance with Group Ethics Regulations and others.
 CSRO shall direct and supervise investigations to confirm such facts and, upon consultation with President (CEO), determine appropriate measures.

 - (5)Teijin shall provide necessary means for directors, officers, employees and business partners to directly report any violation or doubtful activities of non-compliance in Teijin or its subsidiaries.
-As one of such means, Teijin shall establish and operate a compliance hotline with outside counsel and other experts, so that any director, officer or employee of Teijin and its subsidiaries can directly contact the outside counsel.
+As one of such means, Teijin shall establish and operate a reporting and consultation hotline with outside counsel and other experts, so that any director, officer or employee of Teijin and its subsidiaries can directly contact the outside counsel.
 The anonymity of the caller shall be protected, i.e. no name of the caller shall be disclosed without his/her consent, and any repercussions to the caller shall be prevented.
 Moreover, important reports as well as measures taken by the relevant Teijin entity and their results shall be announced as appropriate to, and shall be recognized by, all directors, officers and employees of Teijin and its subsidiaries.

 - (6)The directors of Teijin and its subsidiaries shall receive audits on their performance of duties by statutory auditors and will respect any advice or recommendations received from the statutory auditors.